dalonlobo/Eng-Kan-LSTM-translate/report.md

 # Q1.
 Summary

+1. Describe the project titled: "Human facial expression detector using Deep Learning Network"
-1. Application of Convolutional Neural Network to classify 7 different emotions on FER-2013 dataset from Kaggle.
+2. Application of Convolutional Neural Network to classify 7 different emotions on FER-2013 dataset, performance analysis.
+3. Adding batch normalization after each layer improved the accuracy.
+4. Added dropout so that the model generalizes better.
+5. Callback for earlystopping is the good, since it allows us to experiment faster.
+6. System challenges faced during the model training and mitigated it with different approaches.

 # Q2.
 Dataset Description